mr7brown/agb.github.io/pages/mydoc/mydoc_fb_programming.md

 ### Constraints - assumptions - risks - dependencies

-Here PPMs will enter any known constraints, assumptions, risks, or dependencies.
+Here PPMs should enter any known constraints, assumptions, risks, or dependencies.
 One piece of information that should be placed into this section is the anticipated FDOB date.